-For standard pitching wedge shots, having the ball somewhere between the middle of your stance and 4 inches inside your front heel will produce the best results.
+For standard pitching wedge shots, having the ball in the middle of your stance will produce the best results.
 You should place the ball at the low point of your swing, where the club comes in contact with the ground.

 Everyone plays golf differently and everyone plays the ball in different spots.
 There really isn’t a right and wrong way to do it, so you’ll need to do a bit of testing.